 John Cross is a seasoned corporate attorney and business adviser, often serving as the outside general counsel for companies not large enough to have an in-house legal department.
 He assists clients in general business and transactional matters, contracts, mergers and acquisitions, securities, franchises, and real estate.

-John works with individuals and businesses on various corporate and transactional matters, including formation, organization and choice of entities, shareholder agreements, LLC agreements, non-competes, employment agreements, investor rights agreements, securities, loan and finance matters, secured transactions, compliance policies, and sales, service and general contract matters.
+John works with individuals and businesses on various corporate and transactional matters, including formation, organization and choice of entities, shareholder agreements, LLC agreements, non-competes, employment agreements, investor rights agreements, securities, loan and finance matters, secured transactions, compliance policies, sales, service and general contract matters.

 John represents businesses in mergers and acquisitions and corporate reorganization efforts.
 He also assists private equity investors with their investments to existing and startup companies.